 Describe your company's business model

 There is no doubt that the main reason for using it is to formalise a company's business model, usually its own.
 A brainstorming approach helps to reveal or clarify the grey areas in your own business.
-Or at least to put into perspective the importance or weight you attach to your company's activities.
+Or at least to put into perspective the importance or weighting you attach to your company's activities.

 A means of communication